Cardinal direction

-A compass rose showing the four cardinal directions, the four intercardinal directions, and eight more divisions.
+A compass rose showing four cardinal directions, the four intercardinal directions, and the eight secondary intercardinal directions.

 The four cardinal directions or cardinal points are the four main compass directions: north (N), east (E), south (S), and west (W).
 The corresponding azimuths (clockwise horizontal angle from north) are 0°, 90°, 180°, and 270°.

 The four ordinal directions or intercardinal directions are northeast (NE), southeast (SE), southwest (SW), and northwest (NW).

 The corresponding azimuths are 45°, 135°, 225°, and 315°.

 The intermediate direction of every pair of neighboring cardinal and intercardinal directions is called a secondary intercardinal direction.
 These eight shortest points in the compass rose shown to the right are: